shreyashah24/DST-Assessment-3/README.md

   ## Description

-A project focused on the classification of MRI brain scan images by tumor diagnosis by utilising neural networks.
+A project focused on the classification of MRI brain scan images by tumor diagnosis by utilising neural networks and parallelisation.